Air Fryer Doughnuts

 • In a medium sized bowl add the melted butter.
 In a second medium sized bowl combine white sugar, brown sugar and cinnamon.
 Set aside.

-• Separate biscuit dough into the individual biscuits and cut out the centers using a biscuit cutter, or a icing tip to create a doughnut shape.
+• Separate the biscuit dough into individual biscuits and cut out the centers using a biscuit cutter, or an icing tip to create a doughnut shape.

 • Place the prepared doughnuts in the air fryer basket so they are not touching and have room to expand.

-• Air fry at 350 ° until golden brown for 4 to 6 minutes.
-Flip doughnuts and cook an additional 2 to 3 minutes.
+• Air fry at 350°F until golden brown, for 4 to 6 minutes.
+Flip the doughnuts and cook for an additional 2 to 3 minutes.

-• Remove the doughnuts from air fryer onto a plate.
+• Remove the doughnuts from the air fryer and place them onto a plate.

 • Dip each doughnut into the melted butter (making sure to coat top, bottom, and the sides), then dip into the sugar-cinnamon mixture until completely coated.